Company website changes

 Saved HTML and a visual screenshot are kept with the original URL and capture time.

-When Kiroku detects a meaningful change, it creates a fresh archive and can notify you by email.
+When Kiroku detects a page change, it creates a fresh archive and can notify you by email.

 Pro can export the page, screenshot, metadata, hashes, and timestamp files as one ZIP.